sheriffshooter/Barq-API-Wrapper/README.md

 - get banned because you nammed two variables similarly and sent your gemini query to a user :cry:
 ## misc
 - i wrote a bunch of non needed wrappers for this and was going to add proxy support but didnt get to it
+- users or userstemp includes dumps from scanning.
+It includes useful information like relationship status, bio, name, userid, groups, and much more
+- MessagesArchive includes all the previous messages sent by gemini to people.
+Ive included examples in both.
+The messages exchanged are NOT the real messages exchanged with that person to protect their privacy.